NixonNelson22/W6-WebMusketeers/README.md

 1. front-end
 	- 80 % of the front end has been done .
 2. back-end
-	- 20% of the backend has been done.
+	- 20% of the back-end has been done.
 3. ML model
 	- 10% of progress has been reached.
 ### Future work